-Now more than ever culture and the arts are at the heart and the soul of the European Union.
-Rich in cultural traditions, our continent has an immense creative potential exploited daily by live performance organisations by producing breath-taking and exciting live experiences.
+Now more than ever culture and the arts are at the heart and soul of the European Union.
+Rich in cultural traditions, our continent has an immense creative potential exploited daily by live performance organizations by producing breath-taking and exciting live experiences.

 A live events and experiencing live music and performances are in great demand by audiences, not least by the young generations who grew up with social media and digital communication.

 B Access to culture is most essential: cultural education is integrated into curricula from a very young age.
 It should be directly or indirectly available for all citizens as an intrinsic value of society.

 C Administration burdens have grown exponentially for reasons of enforcement, combatting fraud or security.
 At the same time, EU policy has failed to support making rules easier by developing one-stop-shop, exemption in cases or disproportionate burdens, standardized forms.

 D The live performance sector is a highly labor intensive sector.
 It is - due to its characteristics of constant innovation, creation and creativity - also a highly geographical and job mobile sector.
 This requires a level playing field for employers and those in the sector.

 Let's shape a 2019-2024 legislative term that continuously improves concerns or live performance, so that it can move forward and thrive in the years ahead!